 We continue to grow

-The Geisinger Internal Medicine Residency Program was started back in 1955 with only one resident.
+The Geisinger Internal Medicine Residency began in 1955 with only one resident.
 We are a dually accredited (ACGME and AOA) three-year program that has grown exponentially since its inception, now comprising 54 residents total, with 18 residents per year.
 In addition to our residency’s growth, we have expanded our subspecialty fellowship programs as well, currently offering cardiology, critical care medicine (CCM), pulmonary/CCM, gastroenterology, nephrology, rheumatology, hospice & palliative medicine, and clinical informatics.
 In addition, advanced fellowships in interventional cardiology and advanced endoscopy are also available.